 Slam Dunk

-Hanamichi Sakuragi is known for three things – his height, his fire red hair, and his fire red temper.
-Hoping to get a girlfriend, unfortunately his is reputation precedes him.
+Hanamichi Sakuragi is known for three things – his height, his fiery red hair, and his fiery-hot temper.
+Hoping to get a girlfriend, unfortunately his looks and reputation send most girls running.
 However, when a girl approaches him one day and asks if he likes basketball, of course he falls in love with her and tries to impress her with a slam dunk.
-Unfortunate, he overshoots, but when the girl informs on him to the basketball team about his great physical capabilities, he finds himself pulled in deeply.
+Unfortunately, he overshoots, but when the girl tells the basketball team about his great physical capabilities, he finds himself pulled in deeper not only trying to impress her, but impress his tough teammates.

 Slam Dunk and Kuroko’s Basketball both take time outs for comedy, but more so in Slam Dunk.
 The difference being is that Sakuragi isn’t really that into basketball at first so much as he is into getting a girlfriend.
 However, as both series progress, you are drawn in by the complex team relationships that drive each series.